sonar-intellij-plugin/sonar-intellij-plugin/README.md

 ![alt text][analysisResults]
 [analysisResults]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/analysis_results.png "Example resource selection"

-As the sonar analysis process is a prone to errors, it is essential to see what happened.
-You might want to use the sonar console for error analysis, especially during the first time configuration:
+As the sonar analysis process is prone to errors, it is essential to see what happened during the analysis.
+You can use the sonar console for error analysis, especially during the first time configuration:
 ![alt text][sonarConsole]
 [sonarConsole]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/sonar_console2.png "Example resource selection"